 How to master Financial Accounting long-form questions

 Sitting Financial Accounting (FA) long-form, and wondering how to tackle the question?
-Stephanie Pentland shares the five key steps that you should use for success.
+Stephanie Pentland and Matt Hall share the five key steps that you should use for success for the paper-based and computer-based exams.

 The following five-step approach should be used: